Fabora resources

 What is the best way to create RAMS?

-The best way depends on how often you create RAMS and how complex the work is.
-Occasional jobs may be manageable with templates, while regular steel fabrication, site welding, and erection RAMS usually benefit from editable RAMS software with reusable libraries and clearer revision control.
+It depends on how often you write them and how complex the work is.
+Occasional jobs are manageable with templates; regular fabrication, site welding and erection RAMS usually go better with editable software that gives you reusable libraries and proper revision control.

 Are RAMS templates enough for steel fabricators?

-They can be enough for occasional work if the business has a strong review process.
-For regular steelwork RAMS, copied templates often create issues with old details, weak revision control, missing COSHH, wrong contacts, and methods that do not match the live job.
+For occasional work with a tight review process, yes.
+For regular RAMS they tend to throw up the same problems — stale details, weak revision control, missing COSHH, wrong contacts, and methods that don't match the live job.

 Is generic RAMS software suitable for steelwork businesses?

-It can be suitable if it is editable and flexible enough for steel fabrication, site welding, erection, lifting, hot works, workshop activity, and site interfaces.
-Some generic tools may need more setup or manual editing to fit steelwork properly.
+It can be, if it's editable enough for fabrication, site welding, erection, lifting, hot works and the workshop-versus-site split.
+Some need a fair bit of setup or manual editing before they fit steelwork properly.

 When does a full EHS suite make sense?